BattleDemon/Project-Valour/README.md

 # Project Valour

 ## Overview
-RTS game inspired by Age of Empires, Starcraft and Warcraft.
+RTS game inspired by Age of Empires, Starcraft and Warcraft. [comment]: <> (You begin the game as a Hero, 3 Peasants and a Spearman.
+The hero can place a Keep which can spawn more peasants for 20 food.)

 ## Controls
 <ins> **Camera Control** </ins> <br /> W - UP <br /> A - LEFT <br /> S - DOWN <br /> D - RIGHT <br /> Scrollwheel Up - Zoom In <br /> Scrollwheel Down - Zoom Out <br /> <br /> <ins> **Game Controls** </ins> <br /> Leftclick and Drag - Selection Box <br /> Right Click (while units selected) - Move units to click or when held move units to cursor <br />